-5.1 Benchmark Datasets
+5.2.
+Benchmark datasets

-To evaluate our approach we have chosen four sets of Wikipedia articles as benchmark datasets.
+To evaluate our approach we have chosen four sets of Wikipedia articles as benchmark datasets, which we created manually as there are no general, type-specific benchmarks for our purpose available.
 Each such article set consists of all articles in a specific category, with the exception of "List of" articles that we neglected (as they never contain any semantic relations).
-We tried to use categories from different domains and with a representative number of articles W (we aimed at benchmarks containing around 100 articles).
-Categories often contain sub-categories, which we did not include, though.
+We tried to use categories from different domains and with a representative number of articles W. We aimed at benchmarks containing around 100 articles, so that we were able to manually create the perfect result within a feasible amount of time, which includes to specify the exact number of subject and objects concepts, fields references and patterns for each benchmark article.
+Categories often contain sub-categories, which we did not include, though, thus obtaining moderate benchmarks containing between 94 and 186 articles.